rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 $$S(u,v) = \left( \sin(u)\cdot\cos(v), \sin(v), \cos(u)\cdot\cos(v) \right) \\
 \text{where } 0\le u\le 2\pi \text{, and } -\frac{\pi}{2} \le v \le \frac{\pi}{2}$$

-Given that this function gives us the coordinates for a perfect sphere of radius $1$, we can create an ellipsoid by simply applying the three dimensions of width, height, and depth, to the $x$, $y$, and $z$ coordinates.
-Now let's write an `EllipsoidGeometry` class with its center at $(0,0,0)$ based on everything above.
+Given that this function gives us the coordinates for a perfect sphere of radius $1$, we can create an ellipsoid by simply multiplying the $x$, $y$, and $z$ coordinates by the dimensions of width, height, and depth, respectively.
+Now let's write an `EllipsoidGeometry` class with its center at $(0,0,0)$ based on everything we just defined.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `parametric_geometries.py` file, add the following import to the top of the file: